 There is more competition for views and clicks on social media than ever before.
-Organizations and nonprofits that post and promote on social media without a specific plan can get lost in the mix.
+Nonprofits that post and promote on social media without a specific plan can get lost in the mix.

-Regardless of what you want to promote on social media, you need to utilize a data-driven marketing strategy to make sure it is successful.
+Regardless of what you want to promote on social media, you need a data-driven marketing strategy to succeed.
 A strategic partner can help you design and implement this strategy.
 Follow these steps below on how to plan your next social media campaign.

-Setting specific goals is the first thing an organization needs to do when planning a social media campaign.
+Setting specific goals is the first thing an organization needs when planning a social media campaign.
 What are you trying to accomplish?
 These goals will help direct the campaign and provide focus to the strategy.
 A few social media campaign goal examples are:

 - Engagement with donors

 - Increasing the awareness of an initiative

 After setting your campaign goals, you need to be realistic about the potential outcomes.
 You don’t want to waste time and money chasing unrealistic goals.
 Make sure your campaign goals make sense for your organization so that the success you envision can actually be realized.

 Next, define your target audience.
 Understanding your target audience will help you build relationships with your customers, donors, or members by targeting their interests with your social media posts.